-She was a member of the original cast of “The View” for sixteen years returning to co-hosts in September 2015.
-The award winning program premiered in August, 1997.
-Along with the 2009 Daytime Emmy Award for Outstanding Talk Show Host, she is also the recipient of three MAC awards, a CableAce award, and a 2000 GLAAD award for her outstanding friendship to the Gay community.
+She was a member of the original cast of ABC’s “The View” for 16 years, returning as co-host in September 2015 for the show’s three most recent seasons.
+Along with winning the 2009 Daytime Emmy® Award for Outstanding Talk Show Host, Behar is also the recipient of three MAC awards, a CableACE award and a 2000 GLAAD award for her enduring friendship with the LGBT community.

-On TV, she starred in two HBO specials, and was a regular on the series “Baby Boom.”
+On television, she starred in two HBO specials and was a regular on the series “Baby Boom.”
 She recently appeared in Woody Allen’s Amazon series, “Crisis in Six Scenes.”

-Her film appearances include “Cookie,” with Peter Falk, “This is My Life,” directed by Nora Ephron and Woody Allen’s “Manhattan Murder Mystery.“
+Her film appearances include “This is My Life,” directed by Nora Ephron, and Woody Allen’s “Manhattan Murder Mystery.“

-In theater, she starred in Nicky Silver’s play, “The Food Chain” for which she earned rave reviews and also in the critically acclaimed play, “The Vagina Monologues.”
-She also wrote and performed in her own solo show, “Me, My, Mouth and I” at the Cherry Lane Theatre.
+In theater, Behar starred in Nicky Silver’s play “The Food Chain,” for which she earned rave reviews, and also in the critically acclaimed play “The Vagina Monologues.”
+She also wrote and performed in her own solo show, “Me, My Mouth and I,” at the Cherry Lane Theatre.

-Behar has written five books, including two children’s books and her newest book, “The Great Gasbag: An A-to-Z Study Guide to Surviving Trump World” released on October 24, 2017.
+Behar has written five books, including two children’s books.
+Her most recent book, “The Great Gasbag: An A-to-Z Study Guide to Surviving Trump World,” was released in October 2017.